Pepper-Man/Ascension/README.md

     * All device machine and control types and placements, including correct placement and device flags.
 Also includes device groups.
     * All biped types and placements.
 Dead bipeds still need to have their ragdoll positions set manually.

+## Object Porter
+* The Scenario Data Converter also features an option to port the object tags (.render_model, .collision_model, and .physics_model) from H2 to your H3EK.
+It extracts the JMS source files, moves them to your H3EK data directory within a "halo_2" folder, then imports them.
+Any shader tags referenced by the render model are created (but left blank).
+This option then creates the .model and object-level (.crate, .scenery etc) tag and sets the correct references.
+Bounding radius is set to the H2 value to make sure the object is visible.
+Does not overwrite already existing ports of the object.

 ## AI/Scripting Data Converter
 * Translates everything required for functional squads, as well as data used for mission scripting.
 * Currently includes: